x68gh5zdjt-lab/Slepo/SDLC_CAPSTONE.md

 In the V-Model, testing activities correspond to each development phase.
 We did have someone performing QA at all times, which aligns somewhat with the model, but we did not formally separate testing phases.

 **What QA would have looked like under strict adherence:**
-Under strict V-Model adherence, QA would have been formally structured.
-Each development phase would have had predefined test plans, documented test cases, and clearly assigned QA roles.
-Testing would have been planned before coding rather than occurring informally throughout development.
+If QA operated under strict adherence, A lot of testing would have been done BEFORE the majority of the code was written, yet we were jumping around doing qa, i think that is because we had separate roles daily.
 ---

 ## Section 5 — Team Retrospective on Process